-11 Mercedes-Benz models proudly carry the seal 'Made in Bremen'.
+10 Mercedes-Benz models proudly carry the seal 'Made in Bremen'.
 Vehicles bearing the brand's iconic three-pointed star have been produced at the Mercedes-Benz plant in Sebaldsbrück, Bremen, since 1978.
-12,500 employees ensure that over 400,000 vehicles roll off the assembly line each year here.
+12,500 employees ensure that up to 400,000 vehicles roll off the assembly line each year here.

 These are impressive numbers – figures that show how the beating heart of Bremen's industry is driven by the car.
 Some models are sporty and dynamic, others graceful and refined.
 And there's plenty in between.
-Examples of long-running classics include the SL and SLC roadsters, more than a million of which have rolled off the assembly line in Bremen over the years.
-The Bremen plant also happens to be the leading plant for the worldwide production of C-Class vehicles – all sites producing C-Class cars are managed, monitored and optimised from here.
+And recently also fully electric with the first vehicles in the EQ series.
+The Bremen plant also happens to be the leading plant for the worldwide production of C-Class vehicles – all sites producing C-Class cars are managed, monitored and optimised from here, among others in Tuscaloosa USA.

 To ensure that everything runs smoothly, the plant is serviced by a total of 1,000 suppliers, with a thousand lorries delivering their products to the premises each day.
 Many of these suppliers have based themselves in Bremen to get as close to the Mercedes-Benz plant as they can.
 The Bremen Hansalinie Industrial Estate, located near to the plant, further serves this purpose.
 It is undergoing continual expansion in the face of increasing demand, in part owing to its prime location just off the A1 autobahn.